kait-al/Microbiome_SOPs/Amplicon_SOPs/README.md

 ## Get your data

 London Regional Genomics Centre (LRGC) posts Illumina MiSeq reads to Basespace.
-Unless you have your own account, runs will be posted to the general Burton Lab account - [email me](mailto:kal@uwo.ca) for login details.
+Unless you have your own account, runs will be posted to the general Burton Lab account - email me for login details (kal [at] uwo [dot] ca).

 Under 'Runs' select your study, then inspect the quality of your run (Data by cycle %>=Q30).
 To download, go to File>Download>Run.
 Using the BaseSpace Sequence Hub Downloader, download the FASTQ files.
 They will be several GB - make sure you have enough space!